 Fairtrade is good for the environment.
 Certified Fairtrade organisations have to conform to the prescribed environmental standards.
 Farmers get the courage to protect their environment through the use of safe agricultural chemicals.
 They learn to maintain soil fertility by using genetically modified seeds and organism.

 Through these organisations, farmers learn to monitor and manage soil erosion as well as remove the waste properly.
 Farmers also get the training to monitor their farming practices and the impact it has on the environment.
 They determine to reduce pollution and harmful farming practices for the environment.

 Fairtrade Does Not Tolerate Child Labor

-Fairtrade has zero-tolerance for child labour.
+Fairtrade has zero-tolerance for child labor.
 They are ensuring this through supporting organisations around the world.
 Children under the age of 15 years cannot get job in the Fairtrade organisations.
 Children under the age of 18 cannot work in the Fairtrade organisations.
-This applies when it may endanger their lives or their educational outcomes.
+This applies when it may spoil their lives or their educational outcomes.